GoodHatsLLC/StateTree/README.md

 - `var body: some View { ... }` is similarly analgous to `var rules: some Rules { ... }`.
 - This package includes `StateTreeSwiftUI` for easy SwiftUI integration.

-The library should/will work on Linux — it has no proprietary dependencies.
+The library works on Linux — it has no proprietary dependencies.
 Its state management model is similarly platform independent. `StateTree` could be reimplemented for any platform—and implementations could exchange serialized state.

 StateTree is experimental at `v0.0.99` but its model and functionality has largely stabilized.